Wellington3010/FastMiddleware/README.md

 # FastMiddleware
-FastMiddleware it´s a class library project that abstract interactions  and injections of objects functioning like an mediator
+FastMiddleware it´s a class library project that abstract interactions and communication between objects on projects that have command query segregation responsibility (CQRS) design pattern.